sagemathinc/cocalc/notes/final_push.md

 - [ ] (2:00?) snap: merge list of available snapshots and use all servers that are working... from client using database.
 Just make table of server_uuid,project_id, snapshot triples, and when getting list of snapshots, do it 100% via a database query.
 Snapshots for a down/off server just get ignored.
 For now, first server startup can re-enter all entries in database, though not needed in general.

+- [ ] (1:00?) snap: database can centrally cache directory listings for snapshots, with a ttl... though result depends on available snap servers, so be careful!

 - [ ] (1:00?) snap: when a compute server fails to work for n seconds, re-deploy project elsewhere, automatically: see the comment/code in hub that says  "Copy project's files from the most recent snapshot" in hub, which is relevant.
 - [ ] (2:00?) snap: UI for previewing a file and seeing the history of changetimes for it
 - [ ] (2:00?) snap: UI for seeing nearest snapshot to a chat